What Is Hip Osteoarthritis?

-When a patient has osteoarthritis, the cartilage in the hip joint begins to wear away, and the joint space begins to decrease.
-When the degeneration is severe, bone can rub against bone, resulting in severe pain within the joint.
-Furthermore, the damaged bones may try to compensate for the loss of cartilage by growing outward, which leads to the formation of bone spurs.
+If you’re suffering from osteoarthritis, the cartilage in your hip joint had begun to wear away.
+When that happens, the joint space begins to decrease.
+If degeneration is severe, bone can rub against bone.
+This results in severe arthritis pain within the joint.
+Furthermore, the damaged bones may try to compensate for the loss of cartilage by growing outward.
+This can lead to bone spurs forming.

 - Increasing age